Ketamine-Assisted Psychotherapy (KAP)

 How do I sign up?

-If you would like to explore the possibility of working with me on KAP, please contact me directly to discuss eligibility and next steps.
+If you would like to explore the possibility of working with me with KAP, please contact me directly to discuss eligibility and next steps.

 Helpful Resources: